A Thief in the Night (film series): Plot

-The third film, Image of the Beast, begins with Patty being forced by UNITE soldiers to decide to take the Mark or to be publicly executed by guillotine.
+The third film, Image of the Beast, begins with Patty being forced by UNITE soldiers to decide to take the mark or to be publicly executed by guillotine.
 The soldiers strap her down to the guillotine, speechless and in shock, lying face-up.
 A sudden storm and earthquake occur, and the soldiers and others nearby run for safety, leaving Patty strapped to the guillotine.
-She cries, "I want the Mark!", but nobody is nearby to hear or unstrap her.
-Alone, she attempts to unstrap herself, but the guillotine blade falls on its own, and she dies.
+She cries, "I want the mark!", but nobody is nearby to hear or unstrap her.
+Alone, she attempts to unstrap herself, but the earthquake cases the hook holding up the guillotine blade to slip, and she dies.

 The film then turns to a new story—that of David, Leslie, and Kathy.
 Leslie was with Patty at the guillotine, waiting her turn, when she escaped because of the earthquake.
 She runs, goes down into an underground room, and meets David there and falls in love with him.
-David's plan seems to be to develop a counterfeit Mark so that a person can buy and sell without using the actual Beast's Mark.
+David's plan seems to be to develop a counterfeit mark so that a person can buy and sell without using the actual Beast's mark.

 The fourth film, The Prodigal Planet, involves life after a nuclear war, in which mutants roam the Earth.
 David continues with his plan to destroy the master computer of the Beast by injecting a destructive code into it, which is in fact the hymn Onward, Christian Soldiers.
 The story is presented with action scenes interspersed with long conversations.

-A fifth installment, The Battle of Armageddon, was planned but never finished.
+A fifth installment, The Battle of Armageddon, was planned even with a finished script, but never finished due to financial reasons as confirmed by actor Thom Rachford in an interview conducted by his grandson in 2023.

 Filming

-Filming for A Thief in the Night and A Distant Thunder was largely done in and around Des Moines, Iowa and surrounding areas.
+Filming for A Thief in the Night and A Distant Thunder was largely done in and around Des Moines, Iowa, and surrounding areas.
 The rapture scene in A Thief in the Night (the missing letters from the marquee) was filmed at the First Church of the Open Bible, which is located at the corner of Hickman Road and Beaver Avenue in Des Moines.
 The climactic ending scene was filmed at the Red Rock Dam, which is located southeast of Des Moines.
 The UNITE center, along with the guillotine scenes, shown in A Distant Thunder, were filmed at the Providence Reformed Church and the Redeemer Lutheran Church, both located at the corner of University Avenue and 37th Street in Des Moines.